isomerpages/moe-anglicanhigh/_about-us/DSA/Direct School Admission (DSA) 2023.md

 - Anglican High School is a Special-Assistance Plan (SAP) school.
 All students enrolled must offer Higher Chinese# / Chinese as their Mother Tongue Language.

-###### Note - Only students who receives MOE letter may opt to offer Higher Chinese.
+<i>#Note - Only students who receives MOE letter may opt to offer Higher Chinese.</i><br>

 Shortlisted students will be notified through emails latest by 23 June 2023 of the date and time to attend the selection tests/auditions/interviews held in Anglican High School.
 These tests/auditions/interviews will be conducted from 26 June to 11 September.
 The DSA-Sec schools will be conducting in-person selection for all DSA talent areas for 2023 DSA-Sec.

 - Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.

-- Successful DSA-Sec candidates **will not be eligible** to participate in the S1 Posting Exercise.
-To honour the commitment to the posted DSA school for the duration of the programme admitted to, successful candidates **will not be allowed** to transfer to another school after the release of the PSLE results.
+- Successful DSA-Sec candidates <b>will not be eligible</b> to participate in the S1 Posting Exercise.
+To honour the commitment to the posted DSA school for the duration of the programme admitted to, successful candidates <b>will not be allowed</b> to transfer to another school after the release of the PSLE results.

 <b><u>Notification of Results</u></b>